 Grab your calendar and count up the number of 1-on-1 meetings that you had scheduled (and possibly more importantly, attended!) with your team members during the past month.

-And, I don't mean meetings where you're discussing work content and projects they have got going on.
-Those types of meetings should be happening weekly, where you are looking at their priorities, deadlines, what they need help with etc - and you walk away from the meeting with very clear plans and on who does what, by when)
+To be clear, I don't mean meetings where you're discussing work content and projects they have got going on.
+Those types of meetings, happen on a daily/weekly basis: where you are looking at their priorities, deadlines, what they need help with, etc - and you walk away from the meeting with specific plans on Who, Does what, By when.

-One-on-one Personal Development meetings are where you're talking with your people about their hopes, dreams and desires.
-You're not talking specifically about work projects and tasks.
-You're more broadly looking at how they feel about their career and their experience of work in a general nature.
-What they are happy, worried or frustrated about!
+One-on-one Personal Development meetings are where you're talking with your people about their professional hopes, dreams, and desires.
+You’re not talking specifically about work projects and tasks.
+You’re more broadly looking at how they feel about their career and their experience of work, in a general nature.
+What they are happy, worried or frustrated about.

 You probably don't have strong relationships with your people

-Sure, there is more to getting people firing on all cylinders ... coming to work with a spring in their step ... than just 1-on-1 meetings.
-However, making the time for 'Space to Talk' is a foundational stepping stone.
+Sure, you'll need to have more in place than 1-on-1 meetings, to get people firing on all cylinders.
+To get them coming to work with a spring in their step.
+However, making the time for 'Space to Talk' is one of the foundational stepping stones.

 When the people working with you aren't committed to you, your leadership and your team's success it: